Our Risk Policy

 Different types of collective funding schemes carry varying levels of risk depending on the geographical region, industry sector and stage of crops in which they invest.
 Therefore, before funding in a crop/farm, you should ensure that you understand the nature, risks and funding policy of the particular campaign, and you determine whether the duration of the crop, the start date, the end date and the payment window is acceptable to you.

 Funds paid before the crop campaign you selected begins goes into the total pool of funds for farming and buying and selling of the same crops listed on GFM.
 These activities are constantly ongoing, that is before and after the stated dates of the crop campaign you listed begins.
 Hence the fund paid before the farm campaign begins does not sit idle in the pool.
 Hence are exposed to all the risks listed above and the mitigation policies put in place to protect all funds with GFM.
-If you are uncomfortable with any of the risks involved, you should not funder crops on GFM.
+If you are uncomfortable with any of the risks involved, you should not fund crops on GFM.

 Funding

 Fundings are considered as funds and are made available for a crop/farm requiring the funds.
 Fundings enable farmers to have the needed capital to expand or grow more crops.
 At harvest, GFM collects a fixed number of bags of the commodity which are at a lower market price.
 They are then sold on the open market or the Ghana Commodity Exchange to pay back sponsors.
 They are generally considered to be the most stable option as compared to loans etc. They may still involve significant risks as listed above and clear mitigation lines.
-If you are uncomfortable with any of the risks involved and mitigation measures, you should not funder a farm.
+If you are uncomfortable with any of the risks involved and mitigation measures, you should not fund a farm.

 We have taken measures to mitigate the risks that may arise from the use of the Platform.
 However, we cannot make any assurances that the risks described and detailed or any other risks will not materialise.
 You should seek independent professional advice if you do not fully understand the risks of funding through the Platform.